-Consider delaying certain income you expect to receive during the remainder of this year until 2019.
-For example, bonuses are deductible by the corporation provided they are paid 180 days after the business year-end which means a bonus payable in 2018 could be paid in 2019 allowing a tax deferral.
-The federal small business income tax rate will be reduced to 9 per cent effective January 1, 2019.
-Consider paying higher salaries to family members provided they are reasonable for the services performed.
-The higher salaries paid now can reduce corporate taxable income allowing a lower overall corporate rate while the federal rate is currently higher.
-Personal income tax rates should be considered.
+Consider delaying certain income you expect to receive during the remainder of this year until 2020.
+For example, bonuses are deductible by the corporation provided they are paid 180 days after the business year-end which means a bonus payable in 2019 could be paid in 2020 allowing a tax deferral.